olinrobotics/fixedWingResearch/captainsLog.md

 ### 27 July 2016 5:00-6:00 p.m.
 Goals: Same as earlier

 Test 1: Secured Bixler wings with duct tape.
 Flew beautiful large circles in loiter (Pilot:Jacob).
 Got Appr S in the air, but it wobbled a bunch and loitered very unstably.
 Pilot (Charlie) lost control near the end, but landed without damaging the plane.
 Freakin' nailed the land, actually.
-Turns out one of the rubber bands holding the wings on snapped, so the wings were coming off in flight.
+Turns out one of the rubber bands holding the wings on snapped, so the wings were coming off in flight. **Note: add wing security check to pre-flight checklist**

 Test 2: Secured Appr S wings with duct tape (shh).
 Flew beautiful circles below the Bixler (Bixler 80m, Appr S 70m), tighter and faster.
 Both landed beautifully.